Sago Lane

 Sago Lane (硕莪巷 (碩莪巷)) is a one-way lane in Chinatown within the Outram Planning Area in Singapore.
 The street links Banda Street to Neil Road.
-In the past, the street was much longer and was home to funeral parlours or death houses.
+In the past, the street was much longer and was home to funeral parlours or death houses, which gave the street it's nickname of sei yan gai or the "street of the dead".
 Part of the street was demolished in the late 1960s due to the construction of the new HDB development at Kreta Ayer, also known as Chinatown Complex.
-Currently the street, is mainly used during Chinese New Year as part of the festive bazaar in Chinatown.
+Currently the street is mainly used during Chinese New Year as part of the festive bazaar in Chinatown.